xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 ## 1. Brief introduction

 ### 1.1 Overview
-XXL-JOB is a lightweight distributed task scheduling framework, the core design goal is to develop quickly, learning simple, lightweight, easy to expand.
+XXL-JOB is a distributed task scheduling framework, the core design goal is to develop quickly, learning simple, lightweight, easy to expand.
 Is now open source and access to a number of companies online product line, download and use it now.

 > English document update slightly delayed, Please check the Chinese version for the latest document.